Skip to Content

 For those who don’t know what a Via Ferrata is, it’s basically a series of ladders, steps, and rock climbing that leads you up a wall.
 You are wearing a harness and clip into a strong wire at the start of the Via Ferrata.
 From that point, you are always clipped in with at least one clip.

 This is one of the most exhilarating hiking experiences you can have while based in Murren.
-You will literally be hanging off the wall over a 500-meter drop down into Lauterbrunnen Valley.
-You up for it?
+You will literally be hanging off the wall over a 500-meter drop-down into Lauterbrunnen Valley.
+Are you up for it?

 I’ve added the instructions to get to the start of the Murren Via Ferrata below.